Record-breaking imperial Chinese bowl shines at Hong Kong sale

 Chow said this trend was "a great thing".

-"That helps draw more people towards Hong Kong and makes Hong Kong an even greater centre for the art trade, particularly in this field," he told Reuters.
+"That helps draw more people towards Hong Kong and makes Hong Kong an even greater center for the art trade, particularly in this field," he told Reuters.

 (Reporting By Grace Li, editing by Elaine Lies and Paul Casciato)